Causeway

 We've long known that 'Rise of Winterchill' had flaws.
 Among others: it's easily misspelled, people need to hear it twice, and it's similar to a location in Game of Thrones.
 I transitioned to using 'Causeway' when talking about the game in-person and internally years ago.

-The old name's flaws were no longer affecting me, so I didn't give much thought to how its ongoing use might have negative impact on public perception of the project.
+The old name's flaws were no longer affecting me, so I didn't give much thought to how its ongoing use might impact on public perception of the project.
 That was a blind spot for me — hopefully I can be more mindful going forward.

 So, this announcement falls less on the fanfare and polished PR side, and towards "actual things people encounter when developing games".